datacommonsorg/docsite/bigquery/query_property_places.md

       Obs.is_preferred_obs_across_facets
 ```

-* Latest value from specific source for a single variable, e.g. latest CA population from ACS 5 Year Survey:
+### Latest value from specific source for a single variable

+As an example, the latest CA population from ACS 5 Year Survey:

 ```sql
 SELECT Obs.value AS Value